rlvlad/wt-project-2025/docs/sections/css_rules.typ

   ```,
   [
     An important aspect of login and register is their horizontal bar:
+    #emph[
       ```css
       hr {
         display: block;
         height: 1px;
         border: 0;
         border-top: 1px solid var(--light-background);
         margin: 1em 0;
         padding: 0;
       }
       ```
+    ]
     which is not used in the track player.
   ],
 )

-A central part of a Playlist Manager is displaying all the playlist and tracks of a given user.
-To achieve that, we opted for a classic layout composed of a top and bottom navigation bars and a main section.
+A basic function of a Playlist Manager is being able to display all the playlists and tracks of a given user.
+To achieve that, we opted for a classic layout composed of a top and bottom navigation bars and a main, central section.

 #css_explanation(
   ```css